tqi2/CNNs-Dog-Image-Classification/README.md

 [//]: # (Image References)

 [image1]: ./result/me.png "me"
-[image2]: ./result/bullterrier.png "melike"
+[image2]: ./result/bullterrier.jpeg "melike"
 [image3]: ./result/trump.png "trump"
-[image4]: ./result/greyhound.png "trumplike"
+[image4]: ./result/greyhound.jpeg "trumplike"
-me

 # Overview
 The second project for Udacity Deep Learning Nanodegree program.
 In this project, I will explore state-of-the-art CNN models for classification, build a pipeline to process real-world, user-supplied dog images.
 Given an image of a dog, my model will identify an estimate of the canine’s breed.
 If supplied an image of a human, just for fun, my code will identify the resembling dog breed.